This Spiced Butternut Squash Basmati Rice is the perfect side dish for fall. It's perfectly seasoned and can be ready in under 20 minutes!

 This wonderfully spiced Butternut Squash Basmati Rice is a recipe worthy of a Thanksgiving side dish and one that you might want to consider adding to your menu.

-I make this dish probably once a month.
-It’s that good.
-It’s a lovely dish that goes well with chicken, fish or even on it’s own served with a salad and bread.
-It’s incredibly simple yet so full of wonderful flavors.
+It's a lovely dish that goes well with chicken, fish or even on it's own served with a salad and bread.
+It's incredibly simple yet so full of wonderful flavors.

 I use basmati rice in this recipe and wouldn't recommend substituting any other rice in it's place.
 Basmati rice is a long grain rice with a lightly sweet, nutty flavor.
 This rice actually gets longer as it's cooking and the grains stay long, separate and firm when it's cooked.
 It's the ideal rice to use in a recipe like this one.

 The rice is cooked along with cubes of lightly sweet butternut squash in an aromatic mixture of finely diced onions and garlic, cumin, cardamom and allspice.
 Your kitchen will smell amazing, I promise you.